Toggle menu

 How to use your food caddy

-• Line your caddy with a compostable liner or newspaper and fill it with food waste.
+• Line your caddy with a compostable liner and fill it with food waste.
 Please do not use plastic bags, even bio-degradable ones do not compost.

-• When it is full tie the liner (or wrap up the newspaper) and put it in your own food bin or communal food bin.
+• When it is full, tie the liner and put it in your own food bin or communal food bin.
 Please empty your caddy regularly.

-• Put your food waste bin (with the handle in the upright locked position) out for collection by 6am with your normal rubbish.
+• Put your food waste bin (with the handle in the downward locked position) out for collection by 6am with your normal rubbish.

 Where can I buy caddy liners?

 Using a compostable liner will keep your food waste tidy and contained making handling easy for both you and the collection crews.
-Compostable liners decompose along with your food waste but if you prefer you can use newspaper to line your caddy instead.
+Compostable liners decompose along with your food waste.

 You must only use compostable liners which display the seedling logo and reference number EN13432.
 Even liners labelled as "bio-degradable" do not break down entirely and cannot be composted.